Cirrhosis

 Print this page

-Cirrhosis is a type of liver disease.
-It happens when scarring builds up on your liver through continuous damage from:
+Cirrhosis is also called advanced liver disease.
+It happens when scarring builds up on your liver through continuous damage and usually takes many years to develop.

 The scar tissue replaces healthy cells so over time your liver is less able to: